-“Over the past 10 weeks, many of us have gained a new level of insight into the settlement of this nation, as stories well known by local iwi finally received the wider hearing they deserved, and the Endeavour’s stories have been considered in a broader context.
+"Over the past 10 weeks, many of us have gained a new level of insight into the settlement of this nation, as stories well known by local iwi finally received the wider hearing they deserved.

-“This rebalancing of our history, which has reset Kiwis’ understanding of who we are and where we come from, has marked an important step forward for us all as New Zealanders.
+"This rebalancing of our history, which has reset Kiwis’ understanding of who we are and where we come from, is well overdue.

-“The conversations Tuia has provoked haven’t always been easy, and for many there is still a lot of pain associated with our past.
-However, what we’ve witnessed is that when that pain is acknowledged, healing can begin.
+"The conversations we’ve had over the past two and a half months haven’t always been easy, and for many there is still a lot of pain associated with our past.
+However, what I’ve witnessed is that when that pain is acknowledged, healing can begin.

-“We’re confident that if we continue the spirit of openness and understanding that has been a hallmark of Tuia 250 so far, we can contribute significantly to relations between Māori and Pākehā in this country as we look to the future.”
+"I’m confident that if we continue the spirit of openness and understanding that has been a hallmark of Tuia 250 so far, we can put relations between Māori and Pākehā in this country on a whole new footing."

 Hoturoa says that for him, one of the most significant outcomes of the Tuia 250 Voyage is that it has helped foster a deeper and wider understanding of the voyaging histories and capabilities of tangata whenua.

-“Over the last ten weeks, people have seen waka and tall ships sailing together, and they’ve learned about the journeys made across the Pacific, well before James Cook came to these shores.
+"Over the last 10 weeks, people have seen the waka sailing alongside the European tall ships, and they’ve learned about the journeys our tupuna made across the Pacific, well before James Cook came to these shores.

-“Throughout the Tuia 250 Voyage, we have been helping New Zealanders understand more about these skills.
-We have shown people that well before the invention of the sextant, we were using the stars and environmental markers to navigate and cross great stretches of ocean.”
+"Throughout the Tuia 250 Voyage, we have been helping New Zealanders learn more about these skills.
+We have shown people that well before the invention of the sextant, we were using the star compass to help us navigate and cross great stretches of ocean."

 Hoturoa says the Tuia 250 Voyage has also helped bring to the forefront the names of tangata whenua often missing from stories told about the first encounters between Māori and Pākehā.

-“Through Tuia, New Zealanders have been hearing and talking about people such as Te Maro and Koukou, in the same historical vein as Cook and Banks.
+"Through Tuia, New Zealanders have been hearing and talking about people such as Te Maro and Koukou, alongside names such as Cook and Banks.

-“This rebalancing of our history is an important step forward, because through increased knowledge comes increased understanding.”
+"This rebalancing of our history is an important step forwards, because through increased knowledge comes increased understanding."